slac-epics/yamlDownloader/README.dependencies.md

 This module downloads the YAML tarball storaged in the FPGA's PROM.
 The tarball is written and untared to an specific destination folder.
 Then, it can be loaded, for example, using the yamlLoader module.

-This document describes what external packages and modules are reuired and how to configure them into your IOC.
+This document describes what external packages and modules are required and how to configure them into your IOC.

 ## Dependencies